 Description: The Lined Snake is a small, fossorial snake, with adults ranging from 8–12 inches (20–30 cm) in length.
 The background coloration is gray, tan, or brown with three pale-yellow stripes running the length of the body: one in the center of the back and the others along each side on scale rows two and three.
 The underside is off white with two rows of black half-moon shaped markings that run the length of the body (two marks per ventral scale).
 The head is typically smaller than a similarly sized gartersnake.
 Juveniles are similar in coloration to adults.
 Individuals have keeled scales and an undivided anal scale.
 Lined Snakes are similar in appearance to both the Common Gartersnake and the Plains Gartersnake but can easily be differentiated by the presence of the half-moon markings on the underside.

-Habitat: Lined Snakes use many different habitats including prairie grasslands, scattered oak forests, and various residential and suburban areas; however, most literature suggests this species inhabits remnant, undisturbed prairies along woodland corridors.
+Habitat: Lined Snakes use many different habitats including prairie grasslands, scattered oak forests, and residential and suburban areas; however, most literature suggests this species inhabits remnant, undisturbed prairies along woodland corridors.

-Species Range: This species has a distribution across much of the Great Plains and the Rocky Mountains.
+Species Distribution: This species has a distribution across much of the Great Plains and the Rocky Mountains.
 Populations span from southern Texas and reach their northern limit in southeastern South Dakota and the southwest corner of Minnesota, and isolated populations exist in Wisconsin, Iowa, Illinois, Colorado, and New Mexico.